Tennessee Tech University Scholarships 2025–2026 | Automatic, Competitive & Hidden Gems

 ✅ Automatic Merit Scholarships

-Tennessee Tech’s admission-based awards (Presidential Scholars) are guaranteed for eligible freshmen who meet the GPA and test score bands by the published deadlines.
-Awards are per year for up to 8 semesters with full-time enrollment and good academic standing.
+Tennessee Tech’s admission-based Presidential Scholars program offers guaranteed, renewable scholarships for eligible freshmen who meet published GPA and test score bands by December 15.
+Awards are per year for up to 8 semesters with full-time enrollment and maintenance of good academic standing.

 Note: Tennessee HOPE (state lottery) can stack with one institutional admissions scholarship.
-Students generally cannot stack multiple institutional admissions scholarships together.
+You cannot stack multiple institutional admissions scholarships at Tech.
 Deadlines: Apply for admission by Dec 15; ensure test scores/transcript are received by Jan 15.
 Full-time enrollment required.

 Automatic Merit FAQs

 Do I need a separate scholarship application?
-No for the Presidential Scholars tiers — they’re admission-based.
-For departmental/donor awards, complete the separate ScholarWeb application by the priority date.
+No for Presidential Scholars—these are automatic with admissions.
+For competitive departmental or donor awards, complete the separate ScholarWeb application by Dec 15 for priority consideration.

-Can I stack with HOPE or ACM?
-HOPE (state lottery) can stack with one institutional admissions scholarship.
-If you receive an Academic Common Market in-state tuition benefit, the scholarship still follows Tech’s “one institutional admissions scholarship” rule; overall out-of-pocket may still drop depending on your package.
+Can I stack HOPE or ACM?
+HOPE (TN lottery) stacks with one Tech admissions scholarship.
+If you receive an Academic Common Market benefit, the same “one institutional admissions scholarship” rule applies.
+Out-of-pocket may be further reduced depending on aid package.

 🏆 Flagship Scholarships (Competitive Awards)